ElvishArtisan/rivendell/README.md

-This is the README file for the Rivendell package.
+#This is the README file for the Rivendell package.

+## WARNING: This branch has been frozen, and is of historical interest only.
+The Git branch for ongoing development of Rivendell v4.x is 'v4'.

 This software comes with ABSOLUTELY NO WARRANTY.
 See the files in the LICENSES subdirectory for details.